Meal Prep Guide

 The magic formula for eating out is protein + veggies + safe starch.
-You don't need to worry too much about adding fat, since most things are cooked in fat/have oils on them.
+You don't need to worry too much about adding fat, since most things are cooked in fat and oils.

 Fast food: Chipotle, BBBop, Mexican restaurants (order fajitas and avoid the tortillas and sour cream)